moov-io/watchman/README.md

 An `Authorization` header will also be sent with the `authToken` provided when setting up the watch.
 Clients should verify this token to ensure authenticated communicated.

+##### Watching a specific Customer or Company by ID

+OFAC supports sending a webhook periodically when a specific [Company](https://api.moov.io/#operation/addCompanyWatch) or [Customer](https://api.moov.io/#operation/addCustomerWatch) is to be watched.
+This is designed to update another system about an OFAC entry's sanction status.

+##### Watching a customer or company name

+OFAC supports sending a webhook periodically with a free-form name of a [Company](https://api.moov.io/#operation/addCompanyNameWatch) or [Customer](https://api.moov.io/#operation/addCustomerNameWatch).
+This allows external applications to be notified when an entity matching that name is added to the OFAC list.

 ## Getting Help

 We maintain a [runbook for common issues](docs/runbook.md) and configuration options.
 Also, if you've encountered a security issue please contact us at [`security@moov.io`](mailto:security@moov.io).